Medway watermills (middle tributaries): Pierce Mill, Golden Green

 Little is known of this mill, but it is commemorated today by Pierce Mill Lane.
 The mill was named after the millers, the Pierce family.

 Little Mill, East Peckham

-This mill still stands, part of the building now being house converted, part demolished.
+This mill still stands, part of the building being converted to a private dwelling, part demolished.
 The waterwheel was breastshot.

 Tributaries of the Bourne

 A tributary of the Bourne rises in the Hildenborough parish and flows through Shipbourne where it powered a watermill, Uridge's Mill, Shipbourne (corn) and a pump at Claygate before flowing into the Bourne downstream of Hamptons Paper Mill.
 A tributary of this tributary drove a water powered sawmill at Fairlawne Home Farm, Shipbourne.
 A tributary enters the Bourne at Basted Paper Mills.
 It may have powered a watermill in Crouch (Platt parish).

 Uridge's Mill, Shipbourne

 This mill was named after the miller, Robert Uridge, who worked the mill for sixteen years during the 1870s and 1880s.
 The exact location is not known.
 The mill may have gone by the name Puttenden Mill, but this could also have been Hamptons Paper Mill.